neondatabase/website/content/docs/manage/organizations.md

 As we continue to refine our Organizations feature during this private preview phase, there are some temporary limitations you should be aware of:

-- **Integration Limitations** — You cannot install new Vercel integrations on organization-owned projects.
+- **Integration limitations** — You cannot install new Vercel integrations on organization-owned projects.
 However, existing integrations will continue to work on projects transferred from personal to the organization account.
 - **Connection Restrictions** — Passwordless connect is not available for organization-owned projects.
 Users must use standard authentication methods.
 - **Branch Management** — All users currently have the ability to manage [protected branches](/docs/guides/protected-branches), regardless of their role or permission level.
 Granular permissions for this feature are not yet implemented.
 - **Project Transfer Restrictions** — Currently, transferring projects to an organization is done in bulk ("all or nothing") during the Neon-managed conversion.
 Selective and self-serve transfers are planned for future updates.